databrickslabs/cicd-templates/README.md

 Important thing about referencing is that you can also reference arbitrary local files.
 This is very handy for `python_file` section.
 In the example above, the entrypoint file and the job configuration will be added to the job definition and uploaded to `dbfs` automatically.
 No explicit file upload is needed.

-## Different deployment types and correlated launch types
+## Different deployment types

-Databricks Jobs API provide two methods for launch
+Databricks Jobs API provides two methods for launching a particular workload:
 - [Run Submit API](https://docs.databricks.com/dev-tools/api/latest/jobs.html#runs-submit)
 - [Run Now API](https://docs.databricks.com/dev-tools/api/latest/jobs.html#run-now)

-Main logical difference between theese methods is that Run Submit API allows to submit a workload directly without creating a job.
+Main logical difference between these methods is that Run Submit API allows to submit a workload directly without creating a job.
 Therefore, we have two deployment types - one for Run Submit API, and one for Run Now API.

 ### Deployment for Run Submit API